jasonamyers/jasonamyers.github.com/_posts/2019-06-25-tesla-trip-atlanta.md

 As you can see, I came home from work in nashville, we picked up the dogs at home and dropped them off at the vet's for boarding and started on our trip with about 66%.
 With the charge at 66%, I get over 150 miles, but not enough to get to Atlanta.

 ![Day 1: Nashville to Manchester]({{ site.url }}/assets/images/day-1-nash-manchester.png)
 We decided we would stop for a burger and a car charge in Manchester.
 It's got a lovely supercharger behind Dunkin Donuts and near Russell Stovers (aka good ice cream).
-We went from 49% to 95% in 33 minutes at the supercharger!
+We went from 49% to 95% in 33 minutes at the supercharger for free!
 This level of charge left us with more than enough to get to Atlanta and the hotel we had selected.
 ![Day 1: Manchester Supercharger]({{ site.url }}/assets/images/day-1-manchester-sc.png)

 Navigate on Autopilot with no confirmation lane changes was nearly flawless from Manchester to Atlanta.
 We had one aborted lane change and one episode of phantom breaking due to the way a car crossed in front of us.